vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/21_Monuments_to_the_Dead_in_Ancient_North_India.md

 The identification of this structure as an eḍūka  or aiḍūka, is open to doubṭ

-Within the structure in AC I a few terracotta sculptured panels were found with depictions of Śaiva mythology, such as Gaṇas destroying Dakṣa’s sacrifice \(No. 298\), a ‘Bhairava’ figure \(No. 300\), and the so-called ‘Dakṣiṇām¯urti’ of Śiva \(No. 302b; below, Plate 149\), which are supposed to have decorated ‘a frieze running round its upper terrace’.
+Within the structure in AC I a few terracotta sculptured panels were found with depictions of Śaiva mythology, such as Gaṇas destroying Dakṣa’s sacrifice \(No. 298\), a ‘Bhairava’ figure \(No. 300\), and the so-called ‘Dakṣiṇāmūrti’ of Śiva \(No. 302b; below, Plate 149\), which are supposed to have decorated ‘a frieze running round its upper terrace’.
 65 The aiḍūka  of the VDhP, on the

 64 V.s.
 Agrawala in Ancient India 4 \(1947–48\), 167.
 This identification has been taken over by several authors, among whom Shah in the ‘critical notes’ to her edition of the Third Khaṇḍa of the VDhP \(1994\), I p.
 405.